TrellixVulnTeam/swahilipython_SCMU/Doc/library/optparse.rst

 A good user interface should have as few absolute requirements as possible.
-If your program requires 17 distinct pieces of information in order to run successfully, it doesn't much matter *how* you get that information from the user---most people will give up and walk away before they successfully run the program.
+If your program requires 17 distinct pieces of information in order to run successfully, it doesn't much matter *how* you get that information kutoka the user---most people will give up and walk away before they successfully run the program.
 This applies whether the user interface is a command-line, a configuration file, or a GUI: if you make that many demands on your users, most